OriginProtocol/origin/README.md

 cp dev.env .env
 ```

 Adjust the values in .env now and in the future to suit your local environment.
-In particular, set up your ```SQLALCHEMY_DATABASE_URI```
+In particular, set up your ```DATABASE_URL```
 to point to where you local database is or will be.

 When deploying, set appropriate environment variables for production, notably